wizyvision/gcs-connector-trigger/README.md

 # Google Cloud Storage Connector

-> This repo contains the **Trigger** app that is deployed in Cloud Function.
-To run the whole Storage connector, you will also need the [**Uploader**](https://github.com/sephdiza/gcs-connector) to be deployed in Cloud Run.
+> Note: This repo contains the **Trigger** app that is deployed in Cloud Function.
+To run the whole GCS connector, you will also need the [**Uploader**](https://github.com/wizyvision/gcs-connector-uploader) to be deployed in Cloud Run.

 GCS Connector uploads files on WizyVision, on every files that will be uploaded in the source GCS bucket.